 Innes National Park features around half a dozen great surf beaches with Ethel Beach and Pondalowie Bay popular surf hot spots.
 You can camp nearby to keep a keen eye out for great swell and make the most of your time in this stunning and secluded part of South Australia.

 Although there’s a plethora of opportunities to hire a board, most committed surfers are keen to take their own.
-Fortunately, many airlines are ready to help.
+Fortunately, Virgin Australia allows surf boards as one of your checked items.
 As long as your board does not go over weight restrictions, you can check it in as oversized luggage for free.
-“Each item of sporting equipment represents one piece of checked baggage allowance, provided that it does not exceed the maximum size and weight limits,” airline Virgin Australia decrees.
+Each item of sporting equipment represents one piece of checked baggage allowance, provided that it does not exceed the maximum size and weight limits.

 You will need to remove the fins, encase the board in a strong purpose-made bag for easy handling and check it in through the special area for handling such items.